vladmandic/human/README.md

 - `index.html`, `browser.js`, `worker.js`: Full demo using Browser with ESM module, includes selectable backends and webworkers

 NodeJS:
-- `node.js`: Demo using NodeJS with CJS module
+- `node.js`: Demo using NodeJS with CommonJS module
   This is a very simple demo as althought `Human` library is compatible with NodeJS execution
   and is able to load images and models from local filesystem,